Olena Kozlova-Pates ‘97 is a long way from her home geographically, but her thoughts

 Kozlova-Pates, who now lives in North Carolina, was shocked by the violence in her homeland--and dismayed by the lack of response from the rest of the world.
 “In the middle of Europe, in Europe's largest country, there is this war that is happening right now with so many casualties and so many refugees, and you don't see very much about it in the American or European media,” she said.

 The problems were vast.
 The needs were great.
 And she was 5,000 miles away.
-What
+What could she possibly do to help?

 Quite a lot, as it turns out.